MantasG6/learning-notes/learning_notes.md

     - Bare metal
     - Virtual machines

-While Cloud takes care of the harware and/or software maintenance, on-prem solution might be cheape and more flexible.
+While Cloud takes care of the hardware and/or software maintenance, on-prem solution might be cheaper and more flexible.

 ### Installation Requirements
 - #### System